zippy731/unbender/README.md

 4. **Face Normals**
    - If faces appear inside-out, use the "Flip Face" tool
    - Select faces in Edit Mode to flip their normals
-   - Tip: Flipped faces will fold inward, opposite direction of adjacent faces, but require a small non-flat starting angle
+   - Flipped faces will fold inward, opposite direction of adjacent faces

+5. **Cleanup Options (cumulative)**
+   - None - leaves new object as-is
+   - Marks - removes any precut or freeze markings
+   - Faces - Removes faces, leaving just edges
+   - All but Frozen - Removes interior edges except for frozen edges
+   - All - removes all interior edges except for Freestyle marks

-## Tutorial Videos (TBD)
+## Tutorial Videos

+- [Unbender Tutorial Video](https://youtu.be/VIgPldT7Kkg?si=iVBdZHP4YLKeoyLt) - Basic workflow and features overview

 ## Known Issues